Friday, September 2, 2022

 • I do not do homophobia or sexism.

-So no thanks Rigid Roshi, I will not be coming around.
-I don’t even know you and you dropped a load of garbage on me.
+So, no thanks, Rigid Roshi, I will not be coming around.
+I don’t even know you, and you dropped a load of garbage on me.
 How can I expect to be treated as a unique human?
 You do not know something I don’t.
-And if you are in the business of offering some service to humankind for the benefit of others and a taste of freedom, I can recommend a few practitioners with a little more savoir faire who can coach you in some interpersonal skills.
+And if you are in the business of offering some service to humankind for the benefit of others and a taste of freedom, I can recommend a few practitioners with a little more savoir-faire who can coach you in some interpersonal skills.

 Anonymous said...